algorandfoundation/docs/docs/features/asc1/stateful/sdks.md

 ## Approval Program

 The [approval program](../../stateful/#the-lifecycle-of-a-stateful-smart-contract) handles the main logic of the application.
-A detailed walk through of this code is provided in the appendix of this guide.
+A detailed walkthrough of this code is provided in the [appendix](#appendix) of this guide.

 ## Clear Program